mrakshith21/Mail-Box/README.md

 # MAIL BOX

-A web aplpication which fetches mails using the
+A web application which fetches mails using the
 [Gmail API](https://developers.google.com/gmail/api).

 To run this application you will need the following prerequisites